eilvelia/tdl/README.md

 Note that Node.js exports OpenSSL symbols.
 If libtdjson is linked dynamically against openssl, it will use openssl symbols from the Node.js binary, not from your system.
-Therefore libtdjson's openssl version should be compatible with the openssl version Node.js statically linked against (`process.versions.openssl`).<br>
+Therefore libtdjson's openssl version should be compatible with the openssl version that Node.js statically linked against (`process.versions.openssl`).<br>
 If you get segmentation faults, it's most likely due to openssl incompatibility.

 <!-- Node.js contains openssl headers, so you can add an option like `-DOPENSSL_INCLUDE_DIR=<path-to-node>/include/node/` to the TDLib build. -->